ansonl/ansonl.github.io/_posts/2023-03-20-generic-filament-runout-sensor-adapter-ultimaker.md

 ![filament runout sensor pinout](/wp-content/uploads/2023/03/ultimaker-filament-runout-board.png)

+I tested this design with the below configuration using the first top 2 pins on the J25 header: ADC0 (54) and ADC1 (55).
+ADC0 and ADC1 are mistakenly labeled as ADC1 and ADC2 respectively in the UltiMainboard diagram above.
+The 5V and GND can be supplied from either J26 or J22.

-This design uses the 4 pins on the J22 header and uses the TxD2 (54) and RxD2 (55) pins.
+If you are okay with using a serial port, you can use 4 pins in a row on J22 to get 5V, GND, and use the TxD2 and RxD2 pins for runout sensor input.

 ![filament runout sensor pinout](/wp-content/uploads/2023/03/ultimainboard-expansion-pins-detail.png)